Ryan Reynolds Focuses On ‘Deadpool’ Promo After Ditching Kids With Blake Lively For Taylor Swift Double Date

 To go away for the weekend, Ryan and Blake probably had to get sitters for their two babies, Ines and James, who need a lot of attention and care.
 As they are very caring parents in real life, this time away from kids probably gave them the break they needed to come back stronger.

 Now that the summer is ending, and Deadpool 2 getting released next year, the Canadian actor decided to put some time into promoting the movie that got him a second wind in Hollywood.
-This time, he did so by releasing new pictures of Domino, a character fans are looking most forward to, in the sequel.
+This time, he did so by releasing new pictures of Domino, a character that fans are looking most forward to, in the sequel.

 Check out Zazie Beetz on Deadpool star’s Instagram!

 When he isn’t busy promoting Deadpool 2, Ryan Reynolds is the every bit of doting father.
-He loves to dedicate his time to his growing family, and supporting his wife’s film career as well.
+He loves to dedicate his time to his growing family and supporting his wife’s film career, as well.
 The Hollywood couple likes to turn red carpet events into date nights, mixing business and pleasure whenever they can.

 They are often seen out as a family together.
 While they are fierce about protecting the privacy of their kids, it looks like they still like to live as much as possible like normal people.

-“Blake Lively and her husband Ryan Reynolds looked every bit the happy, cool family as they enjoyed a relaxing evening stroll in New York on Tuesday with two-year-old daughter James and five-month-old Ines, who was nestled inside her stroller,” reports Daily Mail.
+“Blake Lively and her husband Ryan Reynolds looked every bit the happy, cool family as they enjoyed a relaxing evening stroll in New York on Tuesday with two-year-old daughter James and five-month-old Ines, who was nestled inside her stroller,” reports the Daily Mail.
 “Ryan, 40, and his beautiful wife Blake, 29, ditched the glam for a more bohemian chic look as they enjoyed a low-key family night out.

 When do you think Deadpool 2‘s teaser trailer will hit the Internet?
 Let us know in the comments below!